ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 As a quick refresher, Ayatana Indicators are a fork of Ubuntu Indicators that aim to be cross-distro compatible and re-usable for any desktop environment 👌

-**Ubuntu MATE 22.04 comes with Ayatana Indicators 22.2.0 and sees the return of Messages Indicator 📬 to the default install**.
+**Ubuntu MATE 22.04 LTS comes with Ayatana Indicators 22.2.0 and sees the return of Messages Indicator 📬 to the default install**.
 Ayatana Indicators now provide improved backwards compatibility to Ubuntu Indicators and no longer requires the installation of two sets of libraries, saving RAM, CPU cycles and